 No one wants to dread going to work or having a job where they just clock in and out without enjoying their day.
 That’s why making a career change or leaving a job for a new workplace is becoming more common.
-In fact, the average person changes jobs 10 to 15 times during his or her career and the “new normal” is for young professionals is to change jobs four times prior to age 32.
+In fact, the average person changes jobs 10 to 15 times during his or her career.
+The “new normal” is for young professionals is to change jobs four times prior to age 32.

-Here are some tips we have compiled to help you decide whether a career change is what you need and if so, how to navigate it:
+Here are some tips we have compiled to help you decide whether a career change is what you need and how to navigate it:

 Is it time for a career change?